2024–present Serbian anti-corruption protests: Widening mobilization

-On 13 December, farmers in central Serbia blocked the Ibar Highway with tractors.
-That same day, in Novi Sad, a group of four hooligans tried to ram their Porsche Cayenne vehicle into the protesters and afterwards physically attacked them.
-The attackers were later arrested; it turned out that one of the attackers was an active duty police officer.
+On 13 December, farmers in central Serbia blocked Ibar Highway with tractors.
+That same day, in Novi Sad, a group of four hooligans attempted to ram their Porsche Cayenne vehicle and physically attacked the protesters.
+The attackers were later arrested; one was revealed to be an active duty police officer.

-On 15 December, in a TV interview, prime minister Miloš Vučević said that "you can't bring down a country because of 15 people who died, nor 155, nor 1,555".
-Due to overwhelmingly negative reactions, Vučević later apologized.
+On 15 December, in a TV interview, Prime Minister Miloš Vučević said that "you can't bring down a country because of 15 people who died, nor 155, nor 1,555".
+Vučević later apologized for his remarks.

 On 17 December, high school students in Mladenovac commemorated the victims of the canopy collapse with 15 minutes of silence.

-On 19 December 2024, commenting on the involvement of high school students in the protests, Vladimir Đukanović, a high-ranking official of the SNS, stated that "children are property of the state until they reach the age of majority".
-The statement caused great controversy, with the Commissioner for the Protection of Equality, Brankica Janković, describing it as "utterly unfounded, dangerous, and condemnable". Đukanović defended his statement by claiming it was "metaphorical" and "taken out of context".
+On 19 December, commenting on the involvement of high school students in the protests, Vladimir Đukanović, a high-ranking official of the SNS, stated that "children are property of the state until they reach the age of majority".
+The statement generated controversy, with the Commissioner for the Protection of Equality, Brankica Janković, describing his remarks as "utterly unfounded, dangerous, and condemnable". Đukanović defended his statement by claiming it was "metaphorical" and "taken out of context".

-On 20 December, the silent protest was extended by one minute to commemorate a victim from the Zagreb school stabbing in Croatia.
+On 20 December, the silent protest was extended by one minute to commemorate a victim of the Zagreb school stabbing in Croatia.

 First Slavija protest

 In response to police brutality and alleged paid hooligans who attacked civilians and protesters, opposition leaders, students, farmers and independent demonstrators organized a large-scale protest on 22 December, at Slavija Square in Belgrade.
-The estimated attendance was between 100,000 and 102,000 people, which marks the biggest protest in Belgrade and Serbia by attendance in recorded history.
+The estimated attendance was between 100,000 and 102,000 people, which marks the biggest protest in Belgrade and Serbia by attendance in history.

-On 24 December, in an interview, Vučić stated that "if [he] wished so, [he] could send out the Cobras special forces on the students and they would throw them around in 6–7 seconds".
-This statement was widely ridiculed, and caused the students to make memes, making fun of Vučić and his phrase "throwing around" ("razbacati").
-It is worth noting that Cobras are not in charge of crowd dispersals.
+In an 24 December interview, Vučić stated that "if [he] wished so, [he] could send out the Cobras on the students and they would throw them around in 6–7 seconds".
+This statement was widely ridiculed, causing the students to make memes making fun of Vučić and his phrase "throwing around" ("razbacati").
+The Cobras do not have the authority to disperse crowds.

 On 25 December, people brought 1,000 letters to the office of the public prosecutor Zagorka Dolovac urging her to "start doing her job".
-That same day, employees of the Serbian intelligence agency BIA paid an unofficial visit to the mother of one of the student organizers, at her workplace.
-She interpreted this move as a "threat and pressure".
+That same day, employees of the Serbian intelligence agency BIA paid an unofficial visit to the mother of one of the student organizers at her workplace.
+She interpreted this move as a "threat" and as "pressure".
 Other organizers allegedly received telephone calls inviting them to come to BIA offices "for a friendly chat", but no official summons were handed.
 In the evening, over 2,000 people protested in Užice, in front of the city hall.
-The local authority, run by SNS, turned off the street lights in front of the hall, but the protesters brought a portable power generator.
+The local authority, staffed by SNS members, turned off the street lights in front of the hall, but were turned on when the protestors brought a portable power generator.